AN/SQS-26: Variants

 CX sonars were manufactured by General Electric Heavy Military Electronics.
 AN/SQS-26CX sonar performs a 360-deg, long-range sector search at low frequency.

 AN/SQS-53

-AN/SQS-53 is an improved version of AN/SQS-26CX and the main difference between the SQS-26CX and SQS-53 sonars is the digital computer interface with the Mk 116 anti-submarine warfare (ASW) weapon control system in the latter.
-In addition, AN/SQS-53 sonar can also be fitted with the Kingfisher small obstacle (mines) avoidance sonar.
-Specification:
+AN/SQS-53 is an improved version of AN/SQS-26CX.
+The main difference between the SQS-26CX and SQS-53 sonars is the digital computer interface with the Mk 116 anti-submarine warfare (ASW) weapon control system in the latter.
+In addition, AN/SQS-53 sonar can be fitted with the Kingfisher small obstacle (mines) avoidance sonar.